albiecr/photovoltaic-simulator/README.md

 </p>

 <p align="center">
-The Photovoltaic Simulator is a computational modeling tool developed in Python to simulate the electrical behavior of solar modules.
+The Photovoltaic Simulator is a computational modeling tool developed in Python to simulate the electrical behavior of solar modulesunder varying environmental conditions.
 </p>